Late Night with Seth Meyers: Critical reception

 The show initially received mixed reviews.
-The Hollywood Reporter's Tim Goodman referred to Meyers' monologue as "staccato and hit and miss—sounding more like his 'Weekend Update' bits rather than a real monologue."
+The Hollywood Reporter's Tim Goodman referred to Meyers's monologue as "staccato and hit and miss—sounding more like his 'Weekend Update' bits rather than a real monologue."
 On the other hand, USA Today's Robert Bianco felt Meyers was "shifting the show to suit his talents," making the show stronger and more traditional than Fallon's.
 Reviewing the debut week, The A.V.
-Club gave a B grade: The show begins with, "essentially, a carbon copy of Meyers' Weekend Update / 'what's in the news' jokes [...]
+Club gave a B grade: The show begins with, "essentially, a carbon copy of Meyers's Weekend Update / 'what's in the news' jokes [...]
 Meyers will settle in to the formulaic parts of this job quickly enough—he's a pro, and it shows... " A month later, Jeff Jensen of Entertainment Weekly gave the program a B+ and wrote, "In his first week, the very smart, very smiley former Saturday Night Live head writer gave stiff monologue, which was basically his Weekend Update newsreader shtick, delivered in his shouty, wiseassy, talk-to-the-camera manner, but standing up; he improved the more he connected with the studio audience.
 He rolls when sitting down.
 Meyers seems capable of creating chemistry and having quality chats with anyone, from riding the wild waves of Kanye West to spinning a funny anecdote with pal Brad Paisley about accidentally stealing a Porsche."

 Reviews have grown more positive as the show has evolved.
 In 2015, David Sims of The Atlantic wrote that the program "quietly [became] a heavy hitter, mixing a solid monologue with great scripted and semi-improvised bits from its writers."
 The Wall Street Journal's Sophia Hollander, with regard to the show's emphasis on authors, considered it "something of an intellectual salon, with authors and biting political commentary as well as celebrities."
 Bruce Fretts of New York felt the show distinguished itself from its contemporaries with a heavier focus on politics.